 And here is the recipe for anyone who would like to know more…

 I made the first of these more than a decade ago, when I learned that a friend was going to make decorations for her birth room.

 I asked what she was planning, thinking that I’d like to make and send her something.

 She told me she was going to make a garland, perhaps including hearts for the hormone of love, but that anything made with joyful natural birth wishes embedded into it would be lovely.

-I sent a parcel of hearts and happy birth wishes and, just before I mailed it, another crafty friend spotted them and asked if I would write out details of how I made them.
-She had heard me speak about the relationship between craft and birth and thought she might use this as an activity to encourage relaxation and stimulate discussion around – and maybe even the release of! – oxytocin in her pregnancy groups.
+Just before I had packaged them up, another friend spotted them and asked if I would be open to sharing the recipe.
+She had heard me speak about the relationship between craft and birth and wanted to use this as an activity to encourage relaxation and stimulate discussion around – and maybe even the release of! – oxytocin in her pregnancy groups.